 As you can see from the above graph comparing the Panasonic GM1's normalized dynamic range to two other Micro Four Thirds models (click for a larger image), the GM1's dynamic range (plotted in orange) isn't quite as good as its big brother, the GX7 (red).
 That's interesting, given they share the same sensor.
 Nor is the GM1's dynamic range as good as another compact Micro Four Thirds model, the Olympus E-PM2 (yellow).
 The GM1's maximum normalized dynamic range at the camera's minimum ISO setting of 125 is about 11.7 EV, which falls to a minimum of 5.8 EV at the maximum setting of ISO 25,600.
 At low to moderate ISOs, the ~0.5 EV difference in dynamic range may just barely be detectable in real-world images (likely as slightly higher noise in shadows), however at ISOs above 800 the difference is so minor that we doubt it would discernible.
 Click here to visit the DxOMark page for the Panasonic GM1 for more of their test results and additional comparisons.

 Low Light.
 The Panasonic Lumix DMC-GM1 performed well in our low light tests, able to capture bright images down to the lowest light level we test at, at all ISO settings.
 The darkest level equates to about 1/16 the brightness of average city street lighting at night, so the Panasonic GM1 should be able to take well-exposed photos in almost any environment in which you can see well enough to walk around in.

 Using default noise reduction setting, noise is well-controlled up to ISO 6400, though turning down NR produced some objectionable chroma noise in darker areas at lower ISOs.
 (At moderate to high ISOs, even the lowest NR setting eliminates much of it.)
-We didn't notice any significant issues with heat blooming, but there are some bright pixels that are slightly visible at low ISOs and longer shutter speeds even with long exposure noise reduction enabled, as well as a hint of pattern noise is visible at the highest ISOs with NR turned down.
+We didn't notice any significant issues with heat blooming, but there are some bright pixels that are slightly visible at low ISOs and longer shutter speeds even with long exposure noise reduction enabled, as well as a hint of pattern noise visible at the highest ISOs with NR turned down.